In 2011, Americans traveled a total of nearly 3 trillion miles—the equivalent of 6.2 million round-trips to the moon.

 - If you need a vehicle for towing or heavy use, consider a clean diesel vehicle.
-Diesel engines are quieter, more powerful, and 30%-35% more efficient than similar-sized gasoline engines.
+Diesel engines are more powerful and 30%-35% more efficient than similar-sized gasoline engines.
+New diesel engines are much smoother and quieter than their predecessors.
 The new generation of clean diesel vehicles must meet the same emissions standards as gasoline vehicles.

 - Many vehicles produced by U.S. auto manufacturers are flexible fuel vehicles (FFVs), which can run on E85 (85% ethanol, 15% gasoline) and other ethanol-gasoline blends.
 Check your owner's manual to find out if your vehicle is an FFV.

 - Consider buying a highly fuel-efficient vehicle.
 A fuel-efficient, plug-in electric (PHEV), hybrid, or alternative fuel vehicle could cut your fuel costs and help the environment.
 See the Fuel Economy Guide for more information on buying a new fuel-efficient car or truck.